Showing 1 - 1 OF 1

 Figuring out the best way to get around is important when you’re in a new installation.
 It’s useful to understand the various regulations, local laws as well as license and registration requirements.
 Whether you need a driver’s license, transport a car overseas or want help buying a car, there are people to assist you at your new installation.
 Check out the topics below to find information and regulations on vehicles and registration at your base.

 When you buy a vehicle, Arizona law requires that you apply for a title within 15 days of purchase.
 An electronic title transfer is available, or the buyer may contact a Motor Vehicle Division Office or Authorized Third Party provider and provide a signed off title and title application to complete the process.
 A title transfer penalty may be assessed if a title application is submitted beyond 15 days of purchase.
 If your vehicle was registered in another state and you want to operate it in Arizona, you must register it as soon as you become an Arizona resident.

 Active Duty Military Personnel based in Arizona who qualify for exemption under the Service Members Civil Relief Act of 2003 are not considered Arizona residents.

 YPG Active Duty Service Members that are not AZ State residents rate the Tax Exemption Form.
+Military members that are AZ residents can rate a Tax Exemption if they have deployed in the past year.
 The Service Member's name must be on registration, for the vehicle, as the exemption is for Active Service Members only.
-Call the Legal Office at (928) 328-2608 and leave a message or send an email to firstname.lastname@example.org, to set-up an appointment.
-When you go to the YPG Legal Office appointment, have the Make, Model, Year, and VIN number of the vehicle, a Military ID, and drivers license to fill out the form.
+Call the Legal Office at 928-328-2608 and leave a message or send an email to firstname.lastname@example.org, to set-up an appointment or for more information.
+When you go to the YPG Legal Office appointment, have the Make, Model, Year, and VIN number of the vehicle, a Military ID, and driver's license to fill out the form.